MickWest/sitrec/docs/FileRehosting.md

     }
 ```

-You can use the promise returned by teh  function Rehoster.waitForAllRehosts() to ensure it has all been uploaded.
+You can use the promise returned by the function Rehoster.waitForAllRehosts() to ensure it has all been uploaded.

 Currently error handling is minimal.